-Celista is a small town set amongst picturesque backdrops on the north shores of the Shuswap Lake.
-This region teems with outdoor adventure activities such as hiking, mountain biking, golfing, cross-country skiing and snowmobiling.
-Of course, there are the water sports as well.
-Residents will be quick to tell visitors that summer days are best spent boating, swimming and fishing in the clear waters of Shuswap Lake.
-Celista is also home to the world-famous Sockey salmon run on the Adams River.
+Celista is a small town set amid picturesque backdrops on the north shores of the Shuswap Lake in the Thompson Okanagan region of BC.
+This area teems with outdoor adventure activities such as hiking, mountain biking, golfing, cross-country skiing and snowmobiling and water sports.
+Locals will be quick to tell you that summer days are best spent boating, swimming and fishing in the clear waters of Shuswap Lake.
+Celista is also home to the world-famous Sockeye salmon run on the Adams River.
 With so much wilderness and a mix of unique restaurants and art galleries, Celista is a perfect destination for a weekend getaway.

 Human history in the North Shuswap began thousands of years ago with the indigenous cultures.
 Before 1800, the lake supported over 2,000 natives.